Ev3lynx727/contained-navidrome-server/README.md

 - **Tailscale Access**: `http://<tailscale-ip>:4533` (anywhere on your Tailscale network)
 - **Admin Login**: Username: `admin`, Password: (configured in .env or empty)

+**Note**: Port 4533 is exposed through the Tailscale container, so it's accessible via Tailscale IP from any device on your network.

 ## CI/CD Pipeline

 ### Automated Testing